 5) Plan the location carefully:

-Sometimes the location can be absolutely key to a good shoot, and in the case with a larger family, it is really important.
+Sometimes the location can be absolutely key to a good shoot especially in the case of an extended family shoot.
 You need to have space for all family members to gather and chill out while they’re not being photographed.
-You need somewhere that has space for little people to burn off energy.
-You need somewhere that is fun where the all the kids (young and old) can play and have their own little adventures so they don’t feel old.
+Somewhere that has space for little people to burn off energy.
+You need somewhere that is fun where the all the kids (young and old) can play and have their own little adventures.
 And you need to have somewhere that is picturesque in the background.
 This is no mean feat but I think we nailed it here.
 This shoot took place in Holly Hill and was perfect for all our criteria!
 Plus on top of that, it provided some much-needed shade on such a bright day!

 6) Bring entertainment:

-When I am shooting such large groups, there is undoubtedly times when some (or all) of the children are not needed in that particular shot.
-It is moments like this that could cause you worry or stress if it’s not been thought out.
+When I am shooting such large groups, there is undoubtedly times when some (or all) of the children are not needed.
+It is moments like this that could cause you worry or stress if it has not been thought out.
 This shoot was not like that at all though, as between us we had bubbles, more bubbles, balloons, party hats, giant inflatable footballs and logs to climb on.
-It could not be argued at all that any of those children were bored for one minute as there was so much for them to do.
+It could not be argued that those children were bored for one minute as there was so much for them to do.
 I don’t think anybody thought of it as a dull or boring photo shoot – it was like a lovely outing out with all the extended family, and I just happened to be there directing shots, handing out bubbles or giving out sweets!